mozman/ezdxf/docs/source/layouts.rst

   this layouts can contain basic drawing entities, and viewports to the modelspace.

-- BlockLayout works on an associated :class:`Block`, and Blocks are collections of drawing entities for reusing by block references.
+- BlockLayout works on an associated :class:`Block`, Blocks are collections of drawing entities for reusing by block references.

 .. class:: Layout